oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/4-labs-markdown-develop-content/4-labs-markdown-develop-content.md

 4. The URLs are opened in a new tab in the browser and the same applies to email addresses as well.

+## Task 15: Building Blocks

+Building Blocks are a way to enhance both the workshop development and customer experience.
+This step focuses on how authors can use Building Blocks and Tasks to accelerate their workshop development in your repo.

+1. You can view the sample on building block [here](https://github.com/oracle-livelabs/common/blob/main/building-blocks/blocks/adb/provision/provision-console.md) and sample task [here](https://github.com/oracle-livelabs/common/blob/main/building-blocks/tasks/adb/provision-body.md)

+2. You can view more building blocks and tasks by navigating to the [building-blocks](https://github.com/oracle-livelabs/common/tree/main/building-blocks) folder in the common repo.

+3. If you would like to leverage pre-built building blocks for your repository, feel free to check out this [how to create building block guide](https://github.com/oracle-livelabs/common/blob/main/building-blocks/how-to-author-with-blocks/how-to-author-with-blocks.md) to begin building for your repo.

 You may now **proceed to the next lab**.

 ## Acknowledgements